Ensuring the best service

 Watch our expert video guides

 Subject to a 24 month contract term.
 At the end of the promotional period, the price reverts to the recommended retail price.
 This can be found in our Master Price List.

 Savings value based on 24 month term and XLN’s current promotions, connection fees, and online security cost included (where applicable).
 Prices against nearest comparable product as per provider websites, excluding competitor promotions and correct at 02/05/2019.

 Phone only: Comparison against online price of BT Value line rental with UK call package (where applicable) and new line installation.

-Phone & Broadband: Comparison against online price of BT Unlimited Broadband & line rental with UK call package (where applicable), new line installation and PC security.
+Phone & Broadband: Comparison against online price of BT Broadband Essential & line rental with UK call package (where applicable) and PC security.

-Phone & Fibre: Comparison against online price BT Infinity Unlimited, line rental with UK call package (where applicable), new line installation and PC security.
+Phone & Fibre: Comparison against online price BT Superfast Fibre Essential, line rental with UK call package (where applicable) and PC security.